s-peiran/tp/docs/team/jonyeokj.md

 - **Storage Support for Meetings**: Developed the functionality to serialize the `Meeting` class instances to JSON and deserialize them back, ensuring persistent storage of meeting data across sessions.

-- **Implemented Commands**: Implemented a suite of commands to enhance meeting and contact management:
+- **Implemented Commands**: Implemented a suite of commands to enhance meeting and contact management, and added their equivalent tests:
     - `edit-meeting`: Allows users to modify details of existing meetings.
     - `delete-meeting`: Enables users to remove meetings that are no longer relevant.
     - `view-contact/meeting`: Provides a detailed view of a selected contact or meeting, facilitating better information access.